-The gcp:dataplex/assetIamBinding:AssetIamBinding resource, part of the Pulumi GCP provider, manages IAM access control for Dataplex assets by binding roles to members.
-This guide focuses on three capabilities: role-based member management with AssetIamBinding, incremental member additions with AssetIamMember, and complete policy replacement with AssetIamPolicy.
+The gcp:dataplex/assetIamBinding:AssetIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Dataplex assets by granting a specific role to a list of members.
+This guide focuses on two capabilities: authoritative role binding (managing all members for one role) and non-authoritative member addition (adding one member at a time).

-These resources reference existing Dataplex assets within lakes and zones.
-AssetIamPolicy cannot be used alongside AssetIamBinding or AssetIamMember because they manage the same policy in conflicting ways.
+IAM bindings reference existing Dataplex assets within lakes and zones.
+The asset, lake, zone, and project must exist before you can bind IAM roles.
 The examples are intentionally small.
-Combine them with your own Dataplex infrastructure and identity management strategy.
+Combine them with your own Dataplex infrastructure and identity management.

 Grant a role to multiple members at once